peterstuart/peterstuart.org/posts/2020-03-07-writing-type-level-switch-statement-typescript.markdown

     ? 'hasNoConditions'
     : 'hasCondition'];
 ```

+[^recursive-types]: See [Recursive types][recursive-types] in [How to master advanced TypeScript patterns][master-advanced-typescript-patterns] by Pierre-Antoine Mills for an explanation of this technique.

 The compiler is happy, and we can confirm that it works with a few test types: